tianran1234/capstone2-laowai/readme.md

 ## Usage

+### Credentials
+A user's account has been created in the database.
+Once may use the credentails below to utilize the full functions of this app:
+username: testuser1
+password: password

+### Homepage
 The browser will automatically direct you to the designated portal (http://localhost:3000/) once the server and the front end start running.

 Here is a screen shot of the homepage:
 ![laowai-homepage](https://github.com/tianran1234/laowai/assets/115170399/83d32283-3525-411a-bb39-f20152314066)

 A user will be able to browse the announcements and the forum (including questions along with answers if there is any) without sign up or log in their own account.